gvwilson/thirdbit/_posts/2006/2006-02-21-state-of-drproject.md

 	<li>Documentation.
 The user guide isn't done, the installation notes are incomplete, the scripting examples don't exist---in short, we're looking like a typical open source project.</li>
 	<li>Finally, there are a bunch of smaller issues: modifying the CSS style sheets so that pages printed from Firefox aren't squeezed into a two-centimeter column, making the logo display properly in IE, and so on.</li>
 </ol>
-None of this detracts from the fact that we've come a long way in a very short time: <a href="http://www.third-bit.com/drproject">DrProject</a> is very usable, and impressed a lot of people last night who aren't particularly easy to impress.
+None of this detracts from the fact that we've come a long way in a very short time: DrProject is very usable, and impressed a lot of people last night who aren't particularly easy to impress.

 Onward!